Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Congo River - the deepest river in the world and the second longest in Africa - has just been re-measured and found to be about 1,000km longer than previous documents - Photo: CN TRAVELER

 According to Xinhua News Agency on May 21, a Chinese scientist used satellite remote sensing technology to accurately determine the source of the Congo River - the world's deepest river and the second longest in Africa.
-Accordingly, the actual length was newly determined to be 5,260km, much longer than previous estimates.
+Accordingly, the actual length was re-determined to be 5,260km, much longer than previous estimates.

-Based on the newly determined source location, the length of the Congo River reaches 5,260km, about 1,000km longer than previous estimates, which ranged from 4,320 to 4,700km.
+Based on the newly determined source location, the Congo River's length reaches 5,260km, about 1,000km longer than previous estimates, which ranged from 4,320 to 4,700km.

 The Congo River has long been known as the deepest river in the world - more than 220m deep - with abundant water reserves, and is the second longest river in Africa after the Nile.

-Mr. Liu said that determining the length of a river depends largely on how the source is identified, the dataset used, and the measurement method.
+Mr. Liu said that determining the length of a river depends largely on how the source is identified, the data set used, and the measurement method.
 Previously, locating river sources often relied on outdated traditional techniques or folk legends, leading to inconsistent data.

 Now with modern technology, especially satellite remote sensing, scientists have been able to standardize data on river sources and lengths thanks to the ability to cover the entire basin.
 Therefore, Mr. Luu believes that satellite remote sensing technology is the most effective tool.